saxonnicholls/stl-topological-sorting/README.md

 Worked examples are provided.

 It should be clear to the reader how to generalise the approach utilised here to the rest of the STL library.
-Working examples are provided.
 Tested on clang **17.0.6** and gcc **13.2** .

 # Complexity